tanfiona/FaceRecognitionAnalysis/Fiona_Tan_An_Ting/README.md

 To run the code, simply start up Jupyter Notebook in your terminal.
 E.g. After entering the Python environment, type `jupyter-notebook`

+"PCA_LDA_GMM_SVM.ipynb" contains codes for Sections 1-4 while "NN.ipynb" contains codes for Section 5 of the PDF report.
-Open the "ee5907_ca2.ipynb" file from the Jupyter console and the codes should appear.
+Open the ipynb files from the Jupyter console and the codes should appear.

 Please note that the dataset should be saved as per the original format under the folder name "PIE", with subfolders labelled from 1 to 68, and placed in the same folder as the Jupyter Notebook ipynb script.